KannonZenetism/zenetism-field-physics/zenetism/MPX_Presence_Essence_Field.md

 ### ◍ 2.
 Essence (Oriented Potential)

 - **Definition:**
-  Essence is the dormant, non-present substrate of a PI after dissolution — still structurally coherent, but no longer actual.
+  Essence is the dormant, proto-conscious, proto-relational substrate of a PI after dissolution — still structurally coherent, but no longer actual.

 - **Properties:**
   - Not conscious